-This Moong & Masoor dal recipe is easy to prepare and takes 10 – 15 minutes only.
-If you are using pressure cooking method, you will save lot of time.
+This Moong & Masoor dal recipe is easy to prepare and takes 15 minutes only.
+If you are using a pressure cooking method (pressure cooker or instant pot), you will save a lot of time.
 In just 1 whistle it gets fully cooked and it just takes hardly 5 minutes.
-Then once the pressure reduces and lid opens you can add tampering to this.
+Then once the pressure reduces and the lid opens you can add the tempering to this.
 Add diced tomatoes while cooking dal (pressure cook).

-Isn’t it that easy!!
-One thing add water carefully while cooking in pressure cooker.
-Don’t add more water or very less to avoid burning.
+Isn’t that easy!!
+One thing to keep in mind, add water carefully while cooking in a pressure cooker.
+Don’t add more water or very little to avoid burning.
 For 1 cup lentils, add 1.5 cup water.
 If it becomes thick then you can add hot water after opening lid and simmer for 2 minutes.